-e support a safe community and in 2016 we championed a number of issues across our network - notably the #StopTheHate cyberbullying and #BetterThanThis domestic violence campaigns.
+e support a safe of issues across our network - notably the #StopTheHate cyberbullying and #BetterThanThis domestic violence campaigns.

 The New Zealand Herald also spearheaded a campaign for World Vision called The Forgotten Millions which reported the heartbreaking stories from those affected by the Syrian crisis, making the humanitarian catastrophe instantly accessible for all.